 - Average MLB career — 5.6 years (MLB Players Association)

-A professional athlete who beats the astronomical odds and makes a roster will, in the typical case, have a playing career shorter than a college degree.
-Then he needs to do something else for the remaining forty years of his working life.
-Something for which the system that exploited his athletic ability did nothing to prepare him.
+A professional athlete who beats the astronomical odds and makes a roster typically ends up with a playing career shorter than a college degree.
+For the remaining forty years of his working life, he then has to do something else — something the system that exploited his athletic ability did nothing to prepare him for.

 The Opportunity Cost Nobody Calculates

-The financial investment Black families pour into the sports pipeline is staggering — and almost entirely undocumented, because no one with the power to study it has the incentive to publish the findings.
+The financial investment Black families pour into the sports pipeline is staggering.
+It remains almost entirely undocumented, because no one with the power to study it has the incentive to publish the findings.

 - Travel team participation — $2,000–$5,000 per season for local programs and $5,000–$15,000 for elite travel programs (Project Play/Aspen Institute, “State of Play,” 2023)